TOE RIVER HEALTH DISTRICT NEWS RELEASE

-Public health staff have already initiated an investigation and will be identifying close contacts to contain the spread of disease.
-To protect individual privacy, no further information about the case will be released.
+Public health staff has completed the investigation and they have contacted close contacts to contain the spread of disease.
+To protect individual privacy, no further information about the cases will be released.

-The Mitchell County Health Department will continue to keep the public informed by announcing any additional cases through our local media partners.
+The Yancey, Mitchell and Avery County Health Departments will keep the public informed by announcing any additional cases that may arise through our local media partners.

-It is important for the community to understand that the identification of additional case does not change our local strategies for preventing and reducing the spread of disease.
-Above all else, please isolate yourself at home if you are sick.
-Coronavirus symptoms include fever, cough and shortness of breath.
+Coronavirus symptoms include fever, cough, shortness of breath, loss of taste, loss of smell, diarrhea, nausea, headache, sore throat, and body aches.
 If you experience these symptoms, please call your healthcare provider and follow their advice.
 If you are having a medical emergency, call 9-1-1 and inform the dispatcher that you have symptoms of COVID-19.
 Remember that 80% of coronavirus cases generate only mild symptoms.

 Because COVID-19 is most commonly spread through respiratory droplets, the Health Department urges everyone to take precautions to protect themselves from the spread of all respiratory illness, including flu and COVID-19: